Shelley's Laserdome: Altern 8 video

 Staffordshire rave duo Altern 8, shot the video for their "Activ-8 (Come With Me)" single in the Shelley's car park in September 1991.
 Mark Archer from Altern 8 had wanted to do a free PA in the club's car park as it would get great footage for the video of their coming single as well as giving the ravers a something to dance to.
 At 0300 after the club finished, the band started to perform from a lorry they had hired.
 There was a crowd of thousands as they had made people aware that they were performing.
 Footage shows the people "going mad" dancing on parked cars.
 This went on before it was halted by police.

 Closure

 The club was blighted by drug dealing and regular (albeit mostly underground) violence between rival gangs.
 Staffordshire Police and local authorities revoked the license from management due to these issues.
-The club's final night was Thursday 12 September 1992.
+The club's final night was Saturday 31 October 1992.

 Shelley's reunion

-Since around 2011, Shelley's Reunion events have been taken place in venues around the Stoke-on-Trent area.
+Since around 2011, Shelley's Reunion events have been taking place in venues around the Stoke-on-Trent area.
 DJs that appeared at the original Shelley's such as Dave Seaman, Mark Archer from Altern 8, DJ Rap have appeared to play music from the club's heyday.